Court calendar is beyond our control

 County-by-county variation

-Smaller Florida counties often schedule final hearings within four weeks of filing, while the largest urban circuits can stretch to eight weeks or more.
+Smaller Florida counties often schedule final hearings within a few weeks of filing, while the largest urban circuits can take longer.
 The substantive law is the same statewide; only the local scheduling differs.